 |Earnings Date||Nov 30, 2016 - Dec 5, 2016|

 |1y Target Est||88.84|

-Canadian Defined Benefit Pension Plans Post Modest Gains in Q2 2019: RBC Investor & Treasury Services
+Modest returns for Canadian Defined Benefit Pension Plans in Q3 2019: RBC Investor & Treasury Services